 The Day is held on 30 June each year to mark Earth’s largest asteroid impact in recorded history, the Siberia Tunguska event.

-The video can be downloaded from:
+All video and audio files can be downloaded from here.

 Please note that this is a full-dome video and can only be played as such.
 Also, both video files and audio files are needed.